arunoda/meteor-up-legacy/README.md

 ### Binary Npm Module Support

-Some of the Meteor core packages as well some of the community packages comes with npm modules which has been written `C` or `C++`.
+Some of the Meteor core packages as well some of the community packages comes with npm modules which has been written in `C` or `C++`.
 These modules are platform dependent.
 So, we need to do special handling, before running the bundle generated from `meteor bundle`.
 (meteor up uses the meteor bundle)